Lenny & Larry’s “Complete” cookies… A healthy cookie with 16g of protein, surely it must be much healthier than eating a regular cookie, right?

 - No High Fructose Corn Syrup

 They’re vegan, containing no dairy products.
-They contain no soy, non-gmo ingredients, artificial sweeteners, or high fructose corn syrup.
+They contain no soy, non-GMO ingredients, artificial sweeteners, or high fructose corn syrup.
 Funny enough, they’re not considered organic.
 But all of these terms don’t necessarily mean that the cookie is healthy, they just mean that they check those specific boxes.

 This is not to say that Lenny & Larry’s is NOT healthy.

 The thing about “healthy” is that we all have different definitions.
 If a vegan, non-GMO cookie is healthy by your standards, then that’s great!
-But when it comes to Lenny & Larry’s, it is pushed very heavily in the fitness community as a protein cookie, and that is where I find a discrepency.
+But when it comes to Lenny & Larry’s, it is often pushed very heavily in the fitness community as a protein cookie, and that is where I find a discrepancy.

 In terms of actual nutrition, Lenny & Larry’s are just cookies with some extra fiber and protein.
 When you look at the label, remember that the nutrition is for HALF a cookie (what kind of psycho eats only half of a cookie?)

 I recently got a so-called “normal” cookie from a local deli, and couldn’t help but notice the nutrition was almost identical to a Lenny & Larry’s cookie, minus some extra protein and fiber.